Why to Buy Coverage on a Commercial Form

 An umbrella insurance policy is additional liability insurance coverage that goes beyond the limits of your liability insurance, providing an additional layer of coverage to those at risk of being sued.
 This means that you are required to hold an underlying (or primary) liability policy, the limits of which must be exhausted in the event of damages or a lawsuit before the umbrella coverage kicks in.

 - If you own the rental property under an entity other than your personal name (such as an LLC), the personal umbrella offers limited or no protection for that entity’s asset.
+The policies under an umbrella must typically be written with the same Named Insured.

 - Many personal umbrella policies contain a “business pursuit” exclusion, which could exclude damages or lawsuits on a rental property because it produces income.

-“We always recommend that clients treat rental properties as the business that they are, which means it is more appropriate to cover them with commercial insurance policies,” says Shawn Woedl, President of NREIG.
+“We always recommend that clients treat rental properties as the business that they are, which means it is more appropriate to cover them with commercial insurance policies,” says Shawn Woedl, CEO & President of NREIG.
 “Policies developed for landlords typically provide higher premises liability limits, loss of rental income coverage, and allow you to buy back coverage to combat the “Total Pollution Exclusion” seen in personal lines.”
 Look no further than carbon monoxide for a reason to avoid that exclusion.

-On a homeowner’s liability policy, you will also likely be subject to a canine bite exclusion of the top 12-14 vicious dog breeds, or a full exclusion.
+On a homeowner’s or dwelling liability policy, you will also likely be subject to a canine bite exclusion of the top 12-14 vicious dog breeds, or a full exclusion.
 A commercial liability policy will often include this coverage with no breed exclusions.
 Even if you have a clause in your lease against pets or specific breeds, unfortunately tenants don’t always follow through.
 Unless you are dropping in on a regular basis to confirm there is no pit bull on the premises, for instance, you could unknowingly be at risk.

 Commercial Umbrella Policy

 On a commercial liability policy form, most limits of coverage start at $1,000,000 per occurrence with a $2,000,000 annual aggregate.
-This already puts you at a greater included coverage limit than the typical $300,000 on a homeowner’s policy.
+This already puts you at a greater included coverage limit than the typical $300,000 – $500,000 on a homeowner’s or dwelling policy.
 This is often sufficient to cover your business assets (and isolate your personal assets) in case of a lawsuit by a tenant.
 But for those with a larger portfolio of properties, or who will sleep better at night knowing they have additional coverage limits, you may invest in a commercial umbrella policy.
 We always recommend you have as much liability coverage as you can afford, but talk to your agent about what makes sense for your business.

 Excess vs Umbrella